jaredly/geometricart/Roadmap.md

 # Designer....

+# Builddddddit

+I want to
+- [ ] make like a 3d model probably so I can see what it will look like
+- [ ] make it so I can export SVGs of each layer, so I can lasercut it all out
+  - maybe trying with cardboard first
+- [ ] ummmm add a clip border dealio
+  -> pathkit to combine all the paths and then stroke it

 # Animator....

 - [x] sooo have the ability to "fade out" a line that's going to be deleted.
 I think that'll be ~nicer than having it withdraw from one side.